 Introduction to Load Cells

-A load cell is a transducer which converts force into a measurable electrical output.
+is a transducer which converts force into a measurable electrical output.
 Although there are many varieties

 of load cells, strain gage based load cells are the most commonly used type.